heig-vd-dai-course/heig-vd-dai-course-solutions/05-java-ios/README.md

 - **Storage**: SOLIDIGM P44 Pro SSD M.2 2.0TB (read: 7 GB/s, write: 6.5 GB/s)
 - **Operating System**: Fedora 39 (Linux 6.9.12-100.fc39.x86_64)

-Each benchmark was run 10 times, and the average time was calculated.
+Each benchmark was run 10 times, and the average time was calculated with the help of the `run_benchmarks.sh` script.

 ### Binary data